-- Member Deductibles: - Participating providers, participating pharmacies and other health care providers\$6,350 - Non-participating providers and non-participating pharmacies......\$12,700 - Family Deductible:

-- For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
+- Member Deductible (non-participating provider)\$2,000 - Family Deductible (non-participating provider)...... \$4,000 - For any given family member on a family policy, the deductible is met when he/she meets the Member Deductible or after the entire Family Deductible is met.
 The Family Deductible can be met by any combination of amounts from all family members.

-Exception: In certain circumstances, the Calendar Year Deductibles may not apply, as described below:
+Exceptions: In certain circumstances, one or more of these Deductibles may not apply, as described below: